graded-cs-resources/IB-Computer-Science-Notes/unit1/00_Intro.md

 ## Conclusions

-The previous exercise doesn'tt even get into the many OTHER layers of abstraction inherent in working with modern computers.
+The previous exercise doesn't even get into the many OTHER layers of abstraction inherent in working with modern computers.
 Input devices (keyboards, mice, gamepads), output devices (screens, printers, speakers), and storage devices (hard disks, SD cards, CDs) are ALL necessary for a computer to be useful, and every one of them has multiple layers of abstraction between their physical operation and how a computer programmer might use them.

 **Computer Science** concerns itself with all of these layers, but focuses on the abstract over the physical.
 At the end of this course, you will NOT be ready to get a job as a software developer, nor as an engineer.
 That takes on-the-job training and a level of specificity this course won't be able to give you.
 But you'll have a basic understanding of the entire scope of how computers work and communicate, and the beginnings of an ability to mold them to your desires.